 The quaint hamlet of Franktown in Beckwith Township is known as the Lilac Capital of Ontario, as many homes and fields in the village include these beautiful, fragrant bushes.

-This year the Franktown Lilac Festival takes place on Saturday, May 25th, 2019 in the heart of the hamlet, with many activities at Centennial Hall, 152 Church Street.
-Start things off with a hearty pancake breakfast, then take part in the children’s bike parade, followed by an afternoon of music.
+Franktown Lilac Festival takes place in late May (usually the last weekend of May, 2024 TBA) in the heart of the hamlet, with many activities at Centennial Hall, 152 Church Street.
+Start things with a hearty pancake breakfast, then participate in the children’s bike parade, followed by an afternoon of music.
 Enjoy a wagon ride to see the sights.
-Franktown was established in 1818-19 as the site of a supply store between Richmond and Perth and has a rich history with many examples of compelling eastern Ontario architecture along its famous Lilac Lane.

 Orchid Festival